AI4CogComm/SHAP-AMC/README.md

 # CAMC
 Source codes of the article:

-P. Dong,J. Wang,S. Gao,F. Zhou and Q. Wu, "Explainable Deep Learning Based Adversarial Defense for Automatic Modulation Classification," IEEE Internet of Things Journal, to be published.
+P. Dong, J. Wang, S. Gao, F. Zhou, and Q. Wu, "Explainable Deep Learning Based Adversarial Defense for Automatic Modulation Classification," IEEE Internet of Things Journal, to be published, 2025.

 Please cite this paper when using the codes.